G-Research/ahocorasick_rs/README.md

 ### Algorithm implementations: trading construction speed, memory, and performance

-Choose the type of underlying automaton to use.
+You can choose the type of underlying automaton to use, with different performance tradeoffs.

 The underlying Rust library supports [four choices](https://docs.rs/aho-corasick/latest/aho_corasick/struct.AhoCorasickBuilder.html#method.kind), which are exposed: